-An open program evolves when new classes are added to the class hierarchy.
-New classes may depend on each other.
-For example, a method in a class C can call a method defined in another class D. This may suggest that the two classes must be analyzed in a particular order to successfully discharge all proof obligations.
-However, the two classes may be mutually dependent.
-For example, a method in C can call a method defined in C and a method in C can call a method defined in C in such cases, a complete analysis of one class cannot be carried out without consideration of the other class and all mutually dependent classes must be analyzed to guarantee soundness of the resulting environment.
-This motivates our chosen granularity of program analysis.

-A module is a set of classes which is self-contained in the sense that a method call inside the module can be successfully bound inside that module or in previously defined modules.
-Consequently, a module may be analyzed in the context of previously analyzed modules and independently of later modules.
+An open program may be extended with new classes, and there may be mutual dependencies between the new classes.
+For example, a method in a new class C can call a method in another new class D, and a method in D can call a method in C. In such cases, a complete analysis of one class cannot be carried out without consideration of mutually dependent classes.
+We therefore choose class sets as the granularity of program analysis.
+A module is a set of classes, and a module is self-contained with regard to an environment E if all method calls inside the module can be successfully bound inside that module or to classes represented in E.

-In the calculus, judgments have the form $\mathcal{E} \vdash \mathcal{A}$ , where $\mathcal{E}$ is the proof environment and $\mathcal{A}$ is a list of analysis operations on the class hierarchy.
+In the calculus, judgments have the form $\mathcal{E} \vdash \mathcal{A}$, where \mathcal{E} is the proof environment and \mathcal{A} is a list of analysis operations on the class hierarchy.
 The analysis operations have the following syntax: